Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 Are there specific security obligations that must be complied with?

-Both French law and the EU Data Protection Regulation state that the data controller and the processor must ensure that the processing and the storage of personal data are carried out in a secure and confidential manner.
+Both French law and the EU General Data Protection Regulation (GDPR) state that data controllers and data processors must ensure that the processing and storage of personal data are carried out in a secure and confidential manner.
 This includes the obligation not to let any unauthorised person or body access the data.
-Certain authorities (eg, judges or administrative agents in specific cases) are considered to be authorised by law, as well as any person under the direct authority of the data controller or its subcontractors.
+Certain authorities (eg, judges or administrative agents in specific cases) are authorised by law, as well as any person under the direct authority of the data controller or its subcontractors.

-As for actual security measures, the Commission National Informatique et Liberté (CNIL) (the French data protection authority) requires data controllers to undertake systematic risk assessments before processing data and maintain scrutiny over the stability and efficiency of their security systems.
+As for actual security measures, the French data protection authority, the Commission Nationale Informatique et Libertés (CNIL), requires data controllers to undertake systematic risk assessments before processing data and maintain scrutiny over the stability and efficiency of their security systems.

 Are data owners/processors required to notify individuals in the event of a breach?

 When the personal data breach is likely to result in a high risk to the rights and freedoms of individuals, the data controller must communicate the personal data breach to the data subject without undue delay.
 The notification must describe in clear and plain language the nature of the personal data breach and contain (at least) this information and actions taken to repair the breach.

 It is not necessary to inform the individuals involved if:

 - the data controller has implemented the appropriate technical and organisational protection measures and those measures were applied to the personal data affected by the personal data breach, in particular those that render the personal data unintelligible to any person who is not authorised to access it (eg, encryption);

 - the data controller has taken subsequent measures which ensure that there is no longer any high risk to the rights and freedoms of data subjects; or